CosiMichele/Versionator/README.md

 You can update a specific version of a `mike` deployed page with `mike deploy <version>` and `mike deploy --push <version>`; prior to pushing with `mike` **ensure that there are no typos in `<version>`**.
 This will overwrite the specific `mike` deployed version.

 Changes and updates can be saved to GitHub normally (add, commit, push).

+---

+## Example

+For a live example, see https://cosimichele.github.io/versionator_mooc/CyVerse-US/.